laravel/docs/dusk.md

 <a name="assert-has-plain-cookie"></a>
 #### assertHasPlainCookie

-Assert that the given plain cookie is present:
+Assert that the given unencrypted cookie is present:

     $browser->assertHasPlainCookie($name);